aws-samples/prisma-lambda-cdk/README.md

 Finally, you must copy also `.env` file to load `DATABASE_URL` environment variable.
 If there's any `.env` file when running `npm install`, Prisma "marks" it and loads it automatically at runtime.

+### Using Docker Lambda
+If you think the above process to bundle Node.js code into a zip file with prisma dependencies too complex and difficult to manage, Docker Lambda is a way to go.

+Using Docker container, the bundling process becomes much simpler; you don't need to hack `NodejsFunction` to properly install `@prisma/client` package, and you can just install all the dependencies with `npm ci`.

+Another advantage of Docker bundling is that build process is much faster than `NodejsFuntion`.
+With `NodejsFunction`, `npm ci` runs every time we synthesize CDK assembly and it takes 30~60 seconds to finish, whereas with Docker bundling `npm ci` runs only when `package-lock.json` or `schema.prisma` changes.
+When we build CDK frequently for example with `cdk watch`, the difference will become very huge.

+You can try Docker bundling easily with this sample.
+The Dockerfile is located at [`backend/Dockerfile`](./backend/Dockerfile), and the actual construct to define Docker Lambda functions are in [`lib/construct/application.ts`](lib/construct/application.ts).

 ### Schema migration
 When you want to modify `prisma.schema`, you can apply the changes with the following steps: